soverenio/docs/docs/source/dashboards/dashboards.rst

 Soveren dashboards
 ------------------
-Soveren provides the following dashboards:
+Soveren provides dashboards that show metrics and analytics on:

-* PII types
+* Detected PII types their flow
 * System APIs involved in PII exchange